 - Follow the road of the Signpost No. 718 towards the NW towards Rifugio Treviso, crossing the meadows of Brunét, reaching the next meadow of Frata Nòva,

 - From Fràta Nòva, take the path downhill in the forest towards the S, heading to the location of Padreterno,

 - When you reach the next meadow, continue uphill along the gravel road,

 - [VARIANT] When you reach the meadows placed just above Passo Cereda, climb to the top of the hill of Col Molinài (1,461 m asl),

-- Head back to Passo Cereda. ✓
+- Follow the road downhill until getting back to Passo Cereda. ✓

 - The little church of Cereda was built in name of St. Anthony of Padua.
 After WWI kicked in, only one year after the building was finished, it was immediately closed with the purpose of being used as a ammunition storage.
 It remained closed through the whole course of WWI.
 The church was once again open in June 1920.
 Inside, it is possible to see an altarpiece representing St. Anthony of Padua, made by the artist Pomo from Trieste.

 - Passo Cereda is crossed by one of the most famous Dolomites route, namely the “Alta Via n.
 2 delle Dolomiti” (a.k.a.
 “Altavia delle Leggende”), that connects Bressanone (Alto Adige Südtirol) with Feltre (Province of Belluno)

 - Cereda pass hosts the most important cross-country ski track of Primiero Valley.
 It was also used to have a beginner level downhill ski track that has been recently dismissed.